donejs/donejs/docs/place-my-order.md

 git push heroku deploy:master
 ```

-Any time in the future you want to deploy simply push to the heroku remote.
-Once the deploy is finished you can open the link provided in your browser, then checkout the _master_ branch:
+Any time in the future you want to deploy simply push to the Heroku remote.
+Once the deploy is finished you can open the link provided in your browser.
+If successful we can checkout the _master_ branch:

 ```
 git checkout master